 List of Bad Habits to Avoid

 You can’t expect to be a success in anything by sleeping until 12 or 1 pm each day.
 You have to get up and seize the moment.
 A lot of successful people accomplish tons of things before 9 am.
 You can do it as well.
 In the past, I was that person sleeping until 1 pm on the weekends.
-I learned that to be a successful person, I couldn’t afford to do that.
+I learned that I couldn’t afford to do that to be a successful person.
 The early bird does get the worm.
-Once you have the willpower to get up early, you can do anything.
+You can do anything once you have the willpower to get up early.

 Procrastination

-Many people have good ideas and goals but can’t pursue them because they lack discipline.
-Sometimes getting discipline takes time, but it is worth it.
-Whether you’re trying to pay off debt or lose weight, you must have some discipline.
+Many people have good ideas and goals but need more discipline to pursue them.
+Sometimes, getting discipline takes time, but it is worth it.
+You must be disciplined whether you’re trying to pay off debt or lose weight.
 There’s a saying out there that goes like this.
 “Suffer the pain of discipline or the pain of regret.”
 That is a word right there.
-You’re the one that has to decide if something is important enough for you to discipline for.
+You’re the one who has to decide if something is important enough for you to discipline.

 Blaming Others

 Next on the list of bad habits is blaming others.
-When things go wrong for you, it is usually not your colleague’s or your family’s fault.
+It is usually not your colleague’s or your family’s fault when things go wrong for you.
 When you blame others for your lack of success, you expect them to be the reason you become successful.
-Know that success is internal, it is your choice to lead your life in the ways of successful people, and it is also your choice not to.
-Instead of putting the blame on others and wondering why did Mr. A do this to me?
-Change the question to how can I prevent this from reoccurring?
+Know that success is internal; it is your choice to lead your life in the ways of successful people and your choice not to.
+Instead of putting the blame on others and wondering why Mr. A did this to me?
+Change the question to How can I prevent this from reoccurring?

 Waiting For The Perfect Time